KamilStawik/minesweeper/README.md

 I've added Redux-Saga to my project.
 Best times are now kept in localStorage.

+### version: 0.6.0
+Score board display now five best times on each difficulty level instead of one.

 ## Technologies and conventions used in project:
 * HTML
 * CSS